miracl/amcl/version3/readme.txt

 library.
 See source code for compilation instructions

+bigtobig.cpp - converts to BIG number format

+check.cpp - checks for optimal choice of number base

+bestpair.cpp - finds best BN, BLS12 and BLS24 pairing-friendly curves
+(Note - the library does not currently support BLS24 curves)

-bigtobig.cpp - converts to BIG number format check.cpp - checks for optimal choice of number base romgen.cpp - rough-and-ready program used to generate ROM files for all of the different languages.
+romgen.cpp - rough-and-ready program used to help generate ROM files for all of the different languages.